Dependency Injection

 }

-There are 3 default methods that you can use to create dynamic collection bindings:
+There are three default methods you can use to create dynamic collection bindings:

 EnsureDynamicCollectionBinding<TCollection>()

-- ensures that there is a key-value pair for the dynamic collection and adds the specified item.AddRangeToDynamicCollectionBinding<TCollection, TItem>(IEnumerable<TItem> items)
+: Ensures that the dynamic collection binding exists and adds an item.AddRangeToDynamicCollectionBinding<TCollection, TItem>(IEnumerable<TItem> items)

 Tip

-Sometimes the default methods can become too long.
-A good way to keep them short is to use extension methods.
-There are already several shortcuts for the most used collections - see DynamicCollectionBindingUtility.
+Sometimes the default methods can become too lengthy.
+A good way to simplify them is by using extension methods.
+There are already several shortcuts available for the most commonly used collections - see DynamicCollectionBindingUtility.

 Note

-You can use any collection that implements IEnumerable<T>
+You can use any collection that implements both IEnumerable

 Note